dreibh/hipercontracer/src/NoSQL/README-MongoDB.md

 ## GNU R Query Example

-See [R-query-example.R](R-query-example.R) for an example of how to query the results from a MongoDB in GNU R.
+See [R-query-example.R](R-query-example.R) for an example of how to directly query the results from a MongoDB in GNU R.